-Marine algae can help acne sufferersNovember 28th, 2013 in Health /
+Marine algae can help acne sufferersNovember 28, 2013 in Medicine & Health / Health

 Scientists from the University of Stirling have discovered an unlikely treatment for acne – marine algae.